NZTechRally/nztechrally.nz/src/talks/nztechrally2025/the-silent-struggle.md

 Impostor syndrome thrives in isolation—so call it out.
 And call your crew.

-4. Help create the right culture
+**4. Help create the right culture**

 What can you do to help others?

 Create an environment where asking questions is normal.
 Where mistakes are learning opportunities.
 Where leaders show vulnerability instead of perfection.